 You should also use a sunscreen with an SPF 30 or higher.
 Use sunscreen any time you're going outside, even during the winter or on a cloudy day.

-Prescription retinoids may be used to treat acne and prevent wrinkles, and are also FSA-eligible.
+Prescription retinoids may be used to treat acne, and are also FSA-eligible.
 Only prescription retinol products are FSA-eligible, not over-the-counter items.

 Broad-spectrum, SPF 15+ lip balms are FSA-eligible, like the Sun Bum Lip Balm.
 These types of products are eligible because their primary purpose is to protect your lips from sun damage.
 Tinted lip balms that are SPF 15+ and broad spectrum may also be FSA-eligible.
 Try the Coola From Beach To Boardroom Tinted Mineral Liplux Trio, which includes three different shades.